 Esther Freier Lecture

-Thank you for joining us in 2016 to celebrate the 15th anniversary of the Esther Freier Endowed Lectures in Literature, which began February 5, 2001, with Jamaica Kincaid as our guest.
-We look forward to seeing you at our next free event at the University of Minnesota campus, as the series continues to explore literature and the humanities.
+We look forward to seeing you at our next free event at the University of Minnesota campus, as the author series that began in 2001 continues to explore literature and the humanities.

 About Esther Freier